binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter6.md

 Some possible embarrassment that worker(s) failed the test.
 Bear in mind, the failings may be partly or more due to lack or faulty education/training.
 Learning this way is very memorable though.
 The mistake is unlikely to be made twice.

+### Emulating Targets Mannerisms

+If the targets assumption is incorrect, then they may end up making a fool of themselves.

 ### Tailgating

 There are few risks with being suspicious and reporting suspicious activities no matter how insignificant they may seem.
 Unless the person taking the reports is not the right person for the job.